 The Greyhound Bus Museum in Hibbing is probably not the first place you might think of when it comes to a haunted location, but nevertheless is one of the most haunted places in Minnesota.

 Staff at the museum say that one particular Scenic Cruise 4501 is home to a spirit who frequently opens and closes the windows and doors of the bus.

-There are also regular sightings of strange shadows flitting around on-board the ‘Nine bus’ and the voice of a little girl has been heard in the shadows between the old vehicles on display here.
+There are also regular sightings of strange shadows flitting around on-board the ‘Nine bus’ and a little girl’s voice has been heard in the shadows between the old vehicles on display here.

-Perhaps one of the most grisly paranormal tales comes from Minneapolis and the iconic First Ave music venue.
-It is said that a blonde woman took her own life in the fifth stall of the ladies’ bathroom by hanging herself.
+Perhaps one of the most gruesome paranormal tales comes from Minneapolis and the iconic First Ave music venue.
+It is said that a blonde woman took her own life in the fifth stall of the ladies bathroom by hanging herself.

-On occasion, she has shown herself to unlucky patrons who see her bloated apparition still hanging there from her makeshift noose!
+She has occasionally shown herself to unlucky patrons who see her bloated apparition still hanging there from her makeshift noose!
 However, she is not alone in the venue.

-Staff have nicknamed another spirit ‘Slippy’.
+The staff has nicknamed another spirit ‘Slippy.’
 This particular entity is said to make a balloon appear from nowhere which then floats up and down the staircase on its own!
 Creepy!